aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

   - Windows Store
   - Windows Store for Business
 ---
-While the Universal app platform on Windows 10 isn&#8217;t going to replace legacy Win32 apps for some time, the potential of this platform to improve the way IT approaches application lifecycle management is high.
+While the Universal app platform on Windows 10 isn't going to replace legacy Win32 apps for some time, the potential of this platform to improve the way IT approaches application lifecycle management is high.
 Apps can be deployed, updated and removed without packaging or having to worry about application conflicts.
-It&#8217;s encouraging to see a number of useful enterprise applications available - the future is mobile apps, even on the desktop, so every enterprise should be looking at the Windows Store for Business.
+It's encouraging to see a number of useful enterprise applications available - the future is mobile apps, even on the desktop, so every enterprise should be looking at the Windows Store for Business.

-_Even if you&#8217;re not intending to deliver Universal apps at this time, or even hiding the Store app on Windows 10 desktops, you should configure the Windows Store for Business._ This ensures full control over the user experience.
+_Even if you're not intending to deliver Universal apps at this time, or even hiding the Store app on Windows 10 desktops, you should configure the Windows Store for Business._ This ensures full control over the user experience.

-In a previous article, [I&#8217;ve detailed how to manage the Windows Store experience on Windows 10](http://stealthpuppy.com/windows-store-experience-enterprise-windows-10/), and I now want to cover a couple of additional scenarios with Intune and Configuration Manager.
+In a previous article, [I've detailed how to manage the Windows Store experience on Windows 10](http://stealthpuppy.com/windows-store-experience-enterprise-windows-10/), and I now want to cover a couple of additional scenarios with Intune and Configuration Manager.
 The first step; however, is to detail setting up the Windows Store for Business.
 For any Windows 10 Current Branch or Current Branch for Business deployment, whether Professional or Enterprise edition, this is a key first step.

 Configuring the Windows Store for Business (WSfB) in your environment provides control over the Windows Store by enabling a private store within the Windows Store app (Enterprise edition required to hide the public links) and with management tools (e.g. Intune and Configuration Manager) you have the ability to add or remove Universal applications to and from Windows 10.
-This is just one of a few reasons why I tell anyone who&#8217;ll listen that Azure AD is in your future (unless you&#8217;re there already) whether you know it or not.
+This is just one of a few reasons why I tell anyone who'll listen that Azure AD is in your future (unless you're there already) whether you know it or not.

 At a high level, the process to configure the WSfB is as follows: